redpen-cc/redpen-doc/source/configuration.rst

 In the next section, we will see the configuration of validators.
 The char-conf settings are described in the :ref:`setting-characters-section` section.

-Let' go into the details of validator configration.
+Let's go into the details of validator configuration.

 Validator configuration
 ------------------------

 RedPen has validator-conf.xml for registrating Validators.
-If a user add a validaor for one checking point into validator-conf.xml, then RedPen applies the added Validator to the input document.
+If a user adds a validaor for one checking point into validator-conf.xml, then RedPen applies the added Validator to the input document.

 The following is the sample validator-conf.xml file.